wiseman-timelord/aiDEr-Local/README.md

 6. Run The batch `aiDEr-Offline.Bat`, to, configure models/threads, and launch aider with, LM Studio or Ollama, with options to include files.

 ## NOTATION:
+- The batch located at `.\tools\Extract-Aider.Bat`, will extract aider zips in its own directory to an appropriate folder, using 7z installed in the default location.
+This is useful if windows is giving issues with, paths or folders, during extraction.
 - In `aiDEr-Local.Bat`, When selecting model, you would copy and paste, for example `DeepSeek-Coder-V2-Lite-Instruct:latest`, not `DeepSeek-Coder-V2-Lite-Instruct`.
 - As you can tell from the threads settings for ollama, its currently designed for CPU users, but if you are on GPU, then you will want to, specify a number that relates to the number of shaders or set it to `0` for `auto`.
 At least I think thats how it works.
 I have a AMD RX 470, but if you can donate on kofi, maybe I will have a, AMD RX 7600 or GeForce RTX 4060, a little sooner, and these things can be known.
 - Whats the best model for aider??
 Apparently Deepseek Coder Lite Instruct in 16b is as good as llama 3 instruct 70b, but did notice that the Deepseek v2 GGUF would not load at a context higher than 8192 in LM Studio...not the 32768 or 16384 I was hoping for.
 (Guessing [Meta-Llama-3.1-Chat-Uncensored-GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-Chat-Uncensored-GGUF) in Q5/6 is the best one for 64GB System Ram.
 The meta rounds off its abilities, and uncensored supposedly more intelligent, and its 3.1 not 3.0)...